botlabs-gg/carlbot-docs/docs/tags-and-triggers/tags-advanced-usage.md

 ## Manipulation Blocks

 These are blocks that manipulate the string in the payload in specific ways to return different desired results.
 They can be used to concatenate a string onto the end of a search URL with the correct encoding for spaces, or to sanitize inputs before using the input in a conditional statement, or to remove spaces or specific characters from the payload.
 They have many potential uses and are versatile.
+This entire category of blocks only functions in Tags.

 ### Case Blocks